Breast Reconstruction: Overview

 Your reconstructive breast surgery

-Your breast reconstruction surgery will be individually tailored to meet your unique needs and aesthetic goals.
+Your breast reconstruction in New York City will be individually tailored to meet your unique needs and aesthetic goals.
 While reconstructive surgery can be completed at the time of mastectomy, breast reconstruction is often performed in stages, involving the placement of a tissue expander, removal of the expander and placement of a breast implant, nipple correction, and possible future revisions.

 Which technique will be right for you?